apollographql/apollo-link/packages/apollo-link-http/README.md

 <h2 id="context">Context</h2>

 The Http Link uses the `headers` field on the context to allow passing headers to the HTTP request.
-It also supports the `credentials` field for defining credentials policy, `uri` for changing the endpoint dynamically, and `fetchOptions` to allow generic fetch overrides (i.e. method: "GET").
+It also supports the `credentials` field for defining credentials policy, `uri` for changing the endpoint dynamically, and `fetchOptions` to allow generic fetch overrides (i.e. `method: "GET"`).
 These options will override the same key if passed when creating the the link.

+Note that if you set `fetchOptions.method` to `GET`, the http link will follow the [standard GraphQL HTTP GET encoding](http://graphql.org/learn/serving-over-http/#get-request): the query, variables, operation name, and extensions will be passed as query parameters rather than in the HTTP request body.

 This link also attaches the response from the `fetch` operation on the context as `response` so you can access it from within another link.